GrafiteInc/Docs/docs/utilities/support.md

 Helpers are handy tools for regular things we have to do in our applications such as String manipulation or extraction.

+### RouteHelper

+`route_link_class($route, $active = 'active', $class = 'nav-link')`

+This global method will let you handle auto setting a link as active.

+### Session Helper

+`session_error_message()`

+This will implode all errors from the responses with error messages.

+`javascript_session_data($nonce = false)`

+This helper method lets use initialize an app with a simple notion of `window.app` with `window.app.session` which we can use for various error and success message notification tools, including Laravel Echo etc.

+In order to have this above method work correctly you need to add this trait to your User Model: `HasJavascriptData`

 ### Stringy

 Stringy is a helper for handling extraction of key information from strings.
 To begin using Stringy we simply call it as `Stringy::of($string)`.